sleelin/portfolito/docs/components/content/section.md

 ### With Title Icon

-The `title` slot of the `<content-section>` element also provides support for adding a leading SVG icon.
+The `title` slot of the `<content-section />` element also provides support for adding a leading SVG icon.
 This is achieved using a [CSS mask](https://developer.mozilla.org/en-US/docs/Web/CSS/mask), meaning the icon can be colored alongside its associated title.